BUDDHIST PILGRIMAGE |

 NAGARJUNASAGAR DAM

-A feeling of awe and insignificance overcomes you when you lay eyes upen
+A feeling of awe and insignificance overcomes you when you lay eyes upon

 the Nagarjunasagar Dam for the first time.
 Its sheer size and magnitude